input-output-hk/catalyst-voices/catalyst_voices_packages/catalyst_cardano_serialization/README.md

 ## Limitations

-This package supports a minimal `TransactionBuilder` that does not yet work with Smart Contracts, scripts or NFTs.
+This package supports a minimal `TransactionBuilder` that does not yet work with Smart Contracts or scripts.
+NFTs are partially supported, it's already possible to transfer them in a transaction.
 However AuxiliaryMetadata is already supported thus it's possible to fulfill some of the use cases.

 Only Shelley era bech32 base and stake addresses are supported.